Boosted Top Tagging through Flavour-violating interactions at the LHC: Summary and Outlook

-With our intent in reconstruction of a boosted top from a collimated large-R jet containing 3-prong substructures: one c-jet and the rest b-jets with the b-jet pairs appearing from the decay of a Higgs boson, we propose a new toptagger dedicated for the above-mentioned top decay profile.
-We, in parallel, analyse and compare several kinematic features for the signal and the different background processes, with an intention of understanding and addressing their contrast in behavior for the signal and different SM backgrounds, thereby imposing cuts to optimize the signal identification over the existing backgrounds.
-We implement the Boosted Decision Tree(BDT) algorithm for our tagger, to segregate the signatures of the exotic top decay ($t \to c H$), as a probe of a New BSM Physics, from that of the abundant decay channel of the top ($t \to b W$) accommodated in SM, along with the signatures of the QCD background.
-We compare the performance of our tagger with two predominantly used top taggers, namely, the JHTopTagger and HEPTopTagger.
-Our top-tagger outperforms the existing top tagging algorithms, specifically for the above-mentioned cascade of top decay.
-With the aid of Adaptive Boosting Algorithm, we obtain a signal efficiency of 80\% for a trade-off over the background rejection around 85\%.
-The main intention behind the proposition and construction of a toptagger of such kind is to enhanced efficient identification of $t \to c H$ decays, which if observed to be deviated from what is expected from the SM prediction, would inevitably support the BSM theories leading to relatively enhanced $t \to c H$ production.
+For the effective reconstruction of the boosted top, manifested as a collimated large-R jet comprising 3-prong substructure: one c-tagged jet and two b-tagged jets with the b-tagged jet pairs appearing from the decay of a Higgs boson, we propose a new, dedicated top tagger.
+In parallel, we performed a comparative analysis of different kinematic features between the signal and the different backgrounds to comprehend and correlate their contrasting behavior for labeling each event as a signal or background.
+This enables the imposition of cuts for the optimization of signal events over existing backgrounds.
+We implement the Boosted Decision Tree(BDT) algorithm in our tagger, to identify signatures of rare top decay ($t \to cH$), as a probe of BSM Physics, from the most abundant decay mode of the top ($t \to bW$), along with QCD backgrounds.
+We compare the performance of our tagger with two predominantly used cut-based top taggers, namely the JHTopTagger and HEPTopTagger.
+Our top-tagger outperforms the existing top tagging algorithms, specifically for the above-mentioned cascade of rare-decay.